openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

 Further steps describe Savanna installation into virtual environment.
 All steps except
 #1 do not require superuser privileges.

+One of the :doc:`Savanna features <features>`, Anti-Affinity, requires a Nova adjustment.
+See :doc:`anti_affinity` for details.
+But that is purely optional.

 1. First you need to install `python-setuptools`, `python-virtualenv` and python headers using your OS package manager.
 The python headers package name depends on OS.
 For Ubuntu it is `python-dev`, for Red Hat - `python-devel`.
-So for Ubuntu run :
+So for Ubuntu run:

 .. sourcecode:: console